-The board of directors approved the Novelis Inc. 2024 Equity Incentive Plan (the "Incentive Plan"), which will be effective upon the completion of this offering.
+The board of directors approved the Incentive Plan, which will be effective upon the completion of this offering.
 The Compensation Committee has approved fiscal 2025 LTIP awards to be granted under the Incentive Plan (covering fiscal 2025 through 2027) as of the date of this offering.
 For fiscal 2025, certain of our executive officers and select employees will receive awards using the following types of awards: Novelis PUs, Novelis stock options ("Novelis Options") and Novelis restricted stock units ("Novelis RSUs").
 Our named executive officers will receive a combination of Novelis PUs, Novelis Options and Novelis RSUs for fiscal 2025 (covering fiscal 2025 through 2027) as outlined in the table below:

-Long-Term Incentive Type Weighting Performance Measure Vesting Schedule Performance Threshold for Vesting Maximum Payout Novelis PUs 50% ROCE and Net Income 3 year cliff vest 50% of ROCE 200% 80% of Net Income Novelis Options 20% Adjusted EBITDA 3 year pro rata 75% of Adjusted EBITDA n/a Novelis RSUs 30% n/a 3 year pro rata n/a (time-based vesting) n/a
+Long-Term Incentive Type Weighting Performance Measure Vesting Schedule Performance Threshold for Vesting Maximum Payout Novelis PUs 50% ROCE and Net Income 3 year cliff vest 87% of ROCE 200% 80% of Net Income Novelis Options 20% Adjusted EBITDA 3 year pro rata 75% of Adjusted EBITDA n/a Novelis RSUs 30% n/a 3 year pro rata n/a (time-based vesting) n/a